gregtatum/content-caching/README.md

-# Places DB Explorations
+# Content Caching

-This repo contains explorations into reading the places database, and scraping the content of webpages.
+This repo contains explorations into content caching for FF.

+## Node scripts

+There are some node scripts in `/scripts` which can read the places database, and extract lists from it.

 ```
 npm install